eisnerd/lldistance/README.md

 	lldistance.miles = [" miles"," feet"]; // labes used for imperial
 	lldistance.miles = [" km"," m"];       // labes used for metric

-### Known issues

-   - You cannot configure the size of the planet